Corsican horse

 The Corsican (U Cavallu Corsu or u paganacciu, Cheval corse) is a breed of small domestic horse indigenous to the Mediterranean island of Corsica, off the coast of south-eastern France.
 The breed was officially recognised in February 2012, more than thirty years after the process was begun.
 The stud-book is kept by a breeders' association, the Association Nationale de Race U Cavallu Corsu.
-The total population in the island is estimated at approximately 1000.
+The total population in the island is estimated at 1000.
 Since the stud-book was established in 2012, about 100 animals have been registered.

 Characteristics

 The Corsican is a small horse, standing between 1.30 and 1.50 m at the withers and weighing 300–400 kg.
 The coat colour may be black, seal brown, or any shade of bay; minimal white markings are tolerated.
 The head is relatively short, sometimes heavy, with a straight profile.
 The body is compact, with a short and sloping croup.
 The legs are fine, with small hard hooves.